kleinee/jns/R_on_raspberry_pi.md

 # Installing R on a Raspbery Pi 3

 Basic installation from source is described [here](http://mygeeks014.blogspot.com/2015/09/compiling-and-install-r-312-32-bit-in.html).
-Since we install R verion 3.3.3 ON TOP of our Juppyter Notebook installation, a couple of dependencies are already met and otheres need to be added.
+Since we install R verion 3.3.3 ON TOP of our Jupyter Server, a couple of dependencies are already met and otheres need to be added.
 The following shell script downloads, installs dependencies, configures and compiles R.

 ```bash
 #!/bin/bash